leske42/Foundations/UB/README.md

 - "Object" here means anything, even a `char` or an `int`, not necessarily in a "C++ object" sense.
 - `volatile` is a keyword in C and C++ like `const`.
 Just like you could have an `int` or a `const int`, you can also have a `volatile int` and so on.

 In practice, `volatile` means the value of this object can be changed at any time *by an external source*, unrelated to what is happening in your code.
-In practice this is mostly needed in embedded sytems - let's say a certain memory location connects you with another device that communicates you by writing there.
+In practice this is mostly needed in embedded sytems - let's say a certain memory location connects you with another device, that communicates with you by writing there.
 You keep reading it and each time you read it, something else is written there, even though none of that is done by *you* from *your code*. `volatile` is your way of letting the compiler know this will happen, so it will never consider to remove or reorganize these reads for convenience.

 This is important from the aspect of optimizations because if you have a loop like this:
 ```